phlummox-mirrors/curry-tools/README.md

 Curry Analysis Server System, a generic and distributed analysis system for Curry programs.

+`cpns`:
+This directory contains scripts and executables for the Curry Port Name Server (CPNS) which is responsible for managing the symbolic names assigned to the named sockes and ports on a local machine (see libraries `NamedSocket` and `Ports` for more details).

 `createmakefile`:
 A tool to create a simple makefile for a Curry application.